Corporate social responsibility and sustainability report

 The employees have different roles in the organisation, such as customer service, operation, facility management and administration.
 The Group is founded based on the two companies OK Minilager and City Self-Storage and has acquired four companies with employees since 2017.
 Several measures have been taken to integrate the different working cultures to one.
 Company awards are used in the Group to premiere good role models for the values set.

 Many of the employees work on different facilities, and the intranet is important both for information to the employees and as a social platform where employees in all roles can communicate easily.
-The Group has low turnover (8% for 2021) and the average number of years an employee is employed is seven years (full time employees).
+The Group has turnover of 16% in 2022 and the average number of years an employee is employed is seven years (full time employees).
 All employees are free to be part of collective bargaining agreements.
-No employees are part of collective bargaining agreements as of December 2021.
+No employees are part of collective bargaining agreements as of December 2022.

 In Self Storage Group annual employee appraiser interviews with all employees are conducted.
 This gives the employees an opportunity to discuss relevant items and to be followed up in a structured way.
-The Group has an annual employee survey, and the results for 2021 were overall positive with a score of 4.9 out of a total 6.0.
-The management has analysed the results of the survey and measures to increase the employee satisfaction will be implemented in cooperation with the employees.
+The Group has an annual employee survey, and the results for 2022 were overall positive with a score of 5.3 (4.9) out of a total 6.0.
+The management has analysed the results of the survey and measures to increase the employee satisfaction further will be implemented in cooperation with the employees.

 SSG aims to offer competitive remuneration to all employees, based on qualifications and experience, and irrespective of gender.
 The positions in the Group can be divided into three levels: the management group, middle-management, and operations.
 The figure below shows an overview of Full Time Equivalents (FTE) and average salary divided into the three levels.

-The employees in Sweden and Denmark, and some leading positions in Norway could achieve a bonus in addition to salary when reaching certain KPI-targets.
-The management group and key employees are part of a long-term incentive program based on share performance.
+Some leading positions at middle-management can achieve a bonus in addition to salary when reaching certain KPI-targets.
+The management team and key employees are part of a long-term incentive program based on share performance.

-A total of two employees were in maternity leave in 2021, two women.
-The average length of maternity leave was 13 weeks.
+One employee (male) was in maternity leave in 2022.
+The average length of maternity leave was 15 weeks.

 - Measuring employee satisfaction by using annual employee survey